-GCE 'A' Level and Equivalent
+GCE 'A' Level

 - With effect from AY2011/12, for diploma holders to be granted the relevant APCs for Programme Requirements, the diploma must have been completed within the last 5 years prior to the year of admission to the University.

-- The APCs will be updated into students' record by week 2 of semester 1.
-Student will be able to verify the exemptions via login to the Student Information System, 'Student Services Centre', under the 'Transfer Credit' tab.
+- The APCs will be updated into students' record by Week 2 of the first semester.
+Student will be able to verify the exemptions via login to EduRec -> Transfer Credit.

 For application to CEG @ NUS, and/or more information on admissions requirements, please refer to the Office of Admissions.